Understanding "Out of Network" Therapy and Insurance

-I do not accept insurance.
-Learn how you may be able to get part or all of your session fee covered through your "Out of Network" benefits.
+While I do not accept insurance directly, you may be able to get all or part of your sessions covered through your "Out of Network" benefits.
+Learn how in this blog post.

 In this article, you will learn more about how I operate as a therapist in regards to insurance.
 I do not accept insurance directly.
 I have several reasons for this, outlined below.